amar47shah/compassionate-coding/text.md

 up the full-time gig and moved on.
 I had her commits and some of her notes, so I decided to give her a call.
 She was very nice, but her hatred for this unreleased mobile app was chilling even over the phone.
 Kill it and start over, she said.
-With two votes to axe the project, management agreed.
-They were starting to see that their software ambitions were not going to come easily.

-But we had dodged a bullet.
-When I was preparing to sell the idea of ditching the mobile app and starting over, I rehearsed this line:
-"What do you want me to be doing in five years?"
+With two votes to axe the project, it was now or never.
+It was time to make the case for starting over.
+To steel myself, I rehearsed this line: "What do you want me to be doing in five years?"
 As I saw it, we could either sink years into rehabilitating this project or we could try again.

 And it worked.
 Management agreed.
+They were starting to see that their software ambitions were not going to come easily.

-Having secured their faith and blessing to start over, I got to the drawing board, researching the most solid libraries for building data-rich iOS clients with modular, reusable components and extensive automated tests.
+I got to the drawing board, researching the most solid libraries for building data-rich iOS clients with modular, reusable components and extensive automated tests.
 I was still at the drawing board when the bugs began to file in.